discus-sions/TownOfHost-TheOtherRoles/README.md

 Assigned To : All<br>

-The Watcher can see who each player has voted during every meeting.<br>
+The Watcher can see the vote of each player during every meeting, regardless of the lobby setting.<br>

 ### Diseased